1bench, modern TimescaleDB GUI client

-Browse hypertables, run time-series queries, edit data inline, and manage your TimescaleDB database visually.
+Browse hypertables, run time-series queries, and edit data inline in TimescaleDB.
 Connect to TimescaleDB on localhost, self-hosted, or cloud (Timescale Cloud).

 1bench runs entirely on your machine.
 Nothing is ever sent to us.